 Most major retailers that discount these items — for instance, Macy’s and Target — have stores in Brooklyn malls that may be more navigable than overcrowded Manhattan locations.

-- Consider buying discounted returned items.
-Some retailers offer deep discounts on perfectly good merchandise, such as televisions, that haven't been used, but have been returned in boxes that have been damaged.
+- Buy discounted returned items: Some retailers offer deep discounts on perfectly good merchandise, such as televisions, that haven't been used but have been returned in boxes that have been damaged.
 For instance, Best Buy's three Brooklyn stores (Atlantic Mall, Gateway Mall, Kings Plaza Mall) sell "Open Box Items," described as "items are floor samples, returned, or reconditioned products" that range from computers to cameras to TVs.
-These items are sold on a first-come, first-served basis.
+These items are sold on a first-come, first served basis.
 Check the details of return policies in case the item itself is damaged.